Anatomy of a Digital Media Campaign: Kamla 2015

-As the election race heats up, let’s disect the strategy and tactics used in the People’s Partnership re-election campaign.
+As the election race heats up, let’s dissect the strategy and tactics used in the People’s Partnership re-election campaign.
 Political campaigns are interesting because they operate at an intersection of personal branding, lofty, sometimes-intangible ideals and the realities of negative campaigning.

 Kamla 2015 digital campaign is largely comprehensive and well-executed.
 Its weakness may be that it is too well-scripted, ignoring real-time and difficult issues thereby losing some of its authenticity or ‘realness,’ being a bit disconnected from realities happening on the ground.